han41858/angular-ko/aio/content/guide/component-styles.md

 The CLI build process runs the pertinent CSS preprocessor.

 When generating a component file with `ng generate component`, the CLI emits an empty CSS styles file (`.css`) by default.
-You can configure the CLI to default to your preferred CSS preprocessor as explained in the [CLI wiki](https://github.com/angular/angular-cli/wiki/stories-css-preprocessors "CSS Preprocessor integration").
+You can configure the CLI to default to your preferred CSS preprocessor as explained in the [Workspace configuration guide](guide/workspace-config#generation-schematics).
-<!- 2018-10-16: The link above is still the best source for this information. ->

 <div class="alert is-important">